EvanGottschalk/OperateExchange/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* Huge thanks to [@kroitor](https://github.com/kroitor) and the many other [CCXT](https://github.com/ccxt/ccxt) contributors that made this program possible.
-* Thanks to [@bartmassi](https://github.com/bartmassi) for working with me to improve the program's security, and for answering numerous other questions, and also for always being a helpful, available, and informative teacher (and friend).

 Thinking about contributing to this project?
 Please do!
 Your Github username will then appear here.